AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingRewardMaximizationBasedRegressionRecommendationModel.md

 * A neural network model

-* A reinforcement learning model (Deep-Q-Learning or Deep SARSA)
+* A soft actor-critic model

 * A player data that is stored in matrix